FortinetCloudCSE/api-and-websvc-fundamentals/content/03HTTPApplicationDesign/Task1.md

 ## Start the Application

 - At the prompt, type ```sudo docker-compose up```.
 - The application will take a few minutes to come up and download all of the required packages.
-Once it is complete you should se something along the below lines, indicating that the sql server is ready.
+Once it is complete you should see something along the below lines, indicating that the sql server is ready.

 ```
 database_1    | 2024-07-09T16:10:24.495277Z 0 [System] [MY-010931] [Server] /usr/sbin/mysqld: ready for connections.
 Version: '9.0.0'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.